Murders of Ayşenur Halil and İkbal Uzuner: Aftermath

 After the murder, an investigation was launched and statements were taken from the families of Semih, İkbal and Ayşenur.
 Semih Çelik's mother, Hafize Çelik, stated that her son was sick, and that she took him to the doctors and also warned Uzuner's family about the situation.
 She told Uzuner's family that they had to go into hiding to prevent her son from harming her.
 She said that her son and İkbal were going to commit suicide together, but İkbal later changed her mind and she constantly called him after.
 She added in her statement that Semih had stabbed himself in the heart.
 She claimed that İkbal's family did not take the necessary precautions.

-Semih Çelik's father, Adem stated that his son wanted to kill himself as well.
+Semih Çelik's father, Adem, stated that his son wanted to kill himself as well.
 He said that his son's teacher called him during his high school years and told him that his son should stay away from a friend at school.
-He added that Semih spent a lot of time on his computer he bought for his son, and that when his family entered his room, he panicked and quickly turned it off, as there was many disturbing pictures and notes that were psychotic and immoral.
+He added that Semih spent a lot of time on the computer Adem had bought for him, and that when his family entered his room, he panicked and quickly turned it off, as there was many disturbing pictures and notes that were psychotic and immoral.

-Adem added that he couldn't find out what he was doing on the computer as his files were encrypted, and that his son did not want to study, and that he graduated from high school externally. Çelik's mother also said that her son encouraged her daughter to commit suicide, and that strange drawings were resembling the devil in his room, and that when she asked about the drawings, her son responded something along the lines of "You wouldn't understand, our mindsets are different," that he was a butcher and used drugs.
+Adem added that he couldn't find out what he was doing on the computer as his files were encrypted, and that his son did not want to study and graduated from high school externally. Çelik's mother also said that her son encouraged her daughter to commit suicide, and that strange drawings resembling the devil were in his room.
+When she asked about the drawings, her son responded with something along the lines of "You wouldn't understand, our mindsets are different," that he was a butcher and used drugs.